€57,48 €47,50 excl. VAT

 Clinical features

 Affected puppies start falling behind in growth with respect to their littermates by the age of 7 to 10 weeks.
 They also have difficulty moving, with muscle weakness, a crouched stance and deformed bones and joints.
-The affected dog may die within the first 10 weeks of life; if not, euthanasia may be necessary due to the severity of symptoms.
+The affected dog may die within the first 10 weeks of life; if not, euthanasia on humane grounds may be necessary due to the severity of symptoms.

 Additional information